Grow Ashwagandha: A Calming Herb Proven to Lessen Stress and Anxiety

 Ashwagandha’s Health Benefits

-Specifically, ashwagandha is an “adaptogenic herb,” which means she can help the body adapt to stressors unique to each person’s body.
+Specifically, ashwagandha is an adaptogenic herb, which means it can help the body adapt to stressors unique to each person’s body.

-The herb’s effects as an anti-inflammatory, anti-oxidant herb have many interrelated health benefits, helping:
+The plant’s effects as an anti-inflammatory, antioxidant herb have many interrelated health benefits, helping to:

-- Counteract fatigue.
-She’s often used for those who have fatigue from chemotherapy.
+• Counteract fatigue.
+It’s often used for those who have fatigue from chemotherapy.

-- Support women experiencing peri-menopause with stress-induced weight gain, brain fog, and muscle pain.
+• Support women experiencing perimenopause symptoms of stress-induced weight gain, brain fog, and muscle pain.

 Some lab studies show that ashwagandha can slow the growth of cancer cells, but this effect has not been observed in humans.